Common Name: Rocky Mountain Red

-Tells: Think B. edulis w/a dark red cap (unless faded by sunlight toward yellow-brown) that grows w/mountain spruce in the Southwest.
+Tells: B. edulis kin w/a dark red cap that can fade w/sunlight toward yellow-brown.
+Grows w/spruce and sometimes fir in the Southwest.
 May taste sweet or nutty.

 Other Information: White pores age to yellow or greenish & DNS (maybe bluing slightly if old or wet).
 White-buff, clavate (bulb at the bottom) stem w/white netting higher up.
 Netting may sometimes age browner.
 White cap flesh DNS, or may blue slightly by the tubes.
 Likes spruce, but may grow w/pine or fir.
 A big (12″ across) meaty mushroom.
 Grows quickly after summer thunderstorms, especially by the edges of trails, ski runs, etc. Here is the original publication.
 NOTE: Rare specimens have a straight yellow cap instead of red.

 - NH4OH (Ammonia): No data.

 - KOH: No data.

 - FeSO4 (Iron Salts): No data.